Exploring the Impact of Microlensing on Gravitational Wave Signals: Biases, Population Characteristics, and Prospects for Detection: Basic Theory

-The detected GW signals coming from chirping solar mass binaries have most of their power in the inspiral and pre-merger phase, i.e., in the frequency range $f_{\rm low}< f\lesssim \mathcal{O}(10^2)\,$Hz, where $f_{\rm low} \sim \mathcal{O}(10)\,$Hz is the starting frequency of the waveform.\footnote{Where the symbol $\mathcal{O}(n)$ represents `of the order of n'.} The contours corresponding to $10$ and $10^3$ Hz in \Fref{fig:f_ML_cplot_for_Mlz_vs_y} are then representative of the transition regions and demarcate the parameter space into roughly three regimes: (i) \textit{Long wavelength regime} $(\lambda_\mathrm{GW} \gg R_s)$, (ii) \textit{Wave dominated zone} $(\lambda_\mathrm{GW} \lesssim R_s)$, and (iii) \textit{Geometric optics regime} $(\lambda_\mathrm{GW} \ll R_s)$.
+The detected GW signals coming from chirping solar mass binaries have most of their power in the inspiral and pre-merger phase, i.e., in the frequency range $f_{\rm low}< f\lesssim \mathcal{O}(10^2)\,$Hz.
+Here, $f_{\rm low}$ denotes the initial frequency from which the analyses commence, typically around $\mathcal{O}(10)~$Hz for ground-based gravitational wave detectors. \footnote{Where the symbol $\mathcal{O}(n)$ represents `of the order of n'.} The contours corresponding to $10$ and $10^3$ Hz in \Fref{fig:f_ML_cplot_for_Mlz_vs_y} are then representative of the transition regions and demarcate the parameter space into roughly three regimes: (i) \textit{Long wavelength regime} $(\lambda_\mathrm{GW} \gg R_s)$, (ii) \textit{Wave dominated zone} $(\lambda_\mathrm{GW} \lesssim R_s)$, and (iii) \textit{Geometric optics regime} $(\lambda_\mathrm{GW} \ll R_s)$.
 On account of the above discussion, it is expected that microlensing will be significant in the wave zone, especially the lower right region between these two contours.
 Consequently, a microlensed GW signal in wave zone would undergo frequency modulations.
 The region indicated by the ``Long wavelength regime" basically means the microlenses in this parameter space will only weakly interact with the incoming GWs, owing to $\lambda_\mathrm{GW} \gg R_s$.
 In this limit, the GW signal will only encounter the initial low-frequency part of the amplification factor where it is only gradually amplifying.
 Whereas the region marked with ``geometrical optics regime" is indicative of the parameter space where we would usually find $\lambda_\mathrm{GW} \ll R_s$.
 The signals in this region would undergo modulations corresponding to the geometrical optics limit.
-This region is inclusive of milli-lensing and strong-lensing scenarios \citep[e.g.,][]{liu2023exploring, janquart2023followup}.
+This region is inclusive of milli-lensing and strong-lensing scenarios \citep[e.g.,][]{Liu:2023ikc, Janquart:2023mvf}.
 The contour lines in the plot exhibit a negative gradient, indicating an increase in the time delay as we progress diagonally in an upward-right direction, from lower values of $M_\mathrm{Lz}$ and $y$ to higher values.